waltronix/smaep/README.rst

 The single values, operators and functions are extracted by PEGTL_ and pushed into the `tree_nursery`.
-In there, they are converted into a tree by using the 'Shunting Yard Algorithm'_.
+In there, they are converted into a tree by using the `Shunting Yard Algorithm`_.
 And thats it.

 .. _Shunting Yard Algorithm: https://en.wikipedia.org/wiki/Shunting-yard_algorithm